zhangzongliang/pmf/README.md

 Zhang, Zongliang and Li, Jonathan and Guo, Yulan and Li, Xin and Lin, Yangbin and Xiao, Guobao and Wang, Cheng.
 Robust procedural model fitting with a new geometric similarity estimator. _Pattern Recognition_ (2018). https://doi.org/10.1016/j.patcog.2018.07.027

 ### Using the code
 The code has been tested in MATLAB R2018a, and could aslo work in MATLAB R2016 or R2017.

-To execute the code, in the main PMF directory type one of these three commands:
+To run the code, in the main PMF directory type one of these three commands:
 ```matlab
 fit_cylinder;